haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 In the top section of the Colab, click: _Runtime > Run All_
 </a>

-(It may give a warning that this is not authored by Google, because it is pulling code from GitHub).
+(It may give a warning that this is not authored by Google, because it is pulling code from GitHub - you can ignore it).

 This will automatically install, configure and run AlphaFold for you - leave this window open.
 After the prediction complete you will be asked to download a zip-archive with the results (if you configured it to use Google Drive, a result archive will be automatically saved to your Google Drive).

 <br>
 _Time to grap a cup of tea or a coffee!
 And while waiting try to answer the following questions:_

 <a class="prompt prompt-question">
-    How do you interpret AlphaFold's predictions?
+    How do you interpret AlphaFold2 predictions?
 What are the predicted LDDT (pLDDT), PAE, iptm?
 </a>

 _Tip_: Try to find information about the prediction confidence at [https://alphafold.ebi.ac.uk/faq](https://alphafold.ebi.ac.uk/faq){:target="\_blank"}.
 A nice summary can also be found [here](https://www.rbvi.ucsf.edu/chimerax/data/pae-apr2022/pae.html){:target="\_blank"}.